edweena/motor.js/readme.md

 - Sending strings to a div in the DOM

 **[Youtube Remix](http://urmston.xyz/trackYoutubeRemix)**
-- send play positions to the YouTube API and create a new song by sampling YouTube videos
+- Create a new song by jumping around in videos with the YouTube API

 ### Getting Started
 Link to motor.js in your HTML file’s head: